hlubenow/emustarter/README.md

 - Amiga (500 and 1200)  (fs-uae)
 - Mame                  (mame)

+Of course, these emulators have to be already installed correctly on your system, otherwise, `emustarter.py` wouldn't work.
-To make `emustarter.py` work (it does for me!), it needs a bit of, well, configuration.
+And to make it work (it does for me!), it also needs a bit of, well, configuration.
 There is a configuration file called `emustarter.dat`, that should be in the same directory as `emustarter.py`.
 In the file `emustarter.dat` you have to specify the emulator directories, and then you have to write the list of games and game-files, you want to use with `emustarter.py`.
 There are examples of the required data format in the file `emustarter.dat` provided here.
 That file has to be edited according to your circumstances.
 The entries of the game lines in `emustarter.dat` are separated by a comma.
 If `emustarter.dat` is edited correctly, it can be read by `emustarter.py`.
 Then, all the needed information can be found, and games can be started as described.